Visiting Barcelona with your dog

 In Barcelona, you don’t have to struggle a lot with the choice of restaurants and bars which accept dogs.
-In many of them they are very welcome, so you can enjoy your meal or a cold beer with your dog next to you.
+A dog is more than welcome in many restaurants in Barcelona.
+You can enjoy your meal or a cold beer with your dog next to you.
 Here you have some options:

-This colourful cafe-bar located in a small patio in heart of el Born district, is a good choice for breakfast or lunch.
-It’s is not just a place with delicious food it’s also a non-profit organisation, which gives work opportunities for immigrants and organizes multicultural workshops.
+This colourful cafe-bar is located on a small patio in heart of el Born district.
+It is a good choice for breakfast or lunch.
+Not just a place with delicious food, but also a non-profit organisation.
+They give work opportunities to immigrants and organise multicultural workshops.
 You can sit on its beautiful terrace and enjoy sunny mornings with your doggy.

 For a delicious brunch, you should head to Can Dendê.
-It’s a charming local joint with friendly staff where you can have typical brunch options such as french toast or eggs Benedict and also some dishes with a Brazilian touch.
+It’s a charming local restaurant with friendly staff.
+You can have typical brunch options such as french toast or eggs Benedict.
+In addition, some dishes have a Brazilian touch.
 Ah, and don’t forget that little Dendê the dog is the boss there!

 Fàbrica Moritz Barcelona

 It’s a Barcelonian Moritz brewery restaurant.
 Typical Spanish tapas and a beer from the large selection of their home-brews are the best things to order.
-We love it thanks to its delicious food and unique, spacious venue where you can spend a delightful time till late night hours inside or on their cozy terrace.
+We love it thanks to its delicious food and unique, spacious venue.
+You can spend a delightful time till late night hours inside or on their cozy terrace.